mariel-uykim/E-commerce-website-Project/README.md

 # Application Outline

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and can be accessed through this [link](http://limitless-bastion-36675.herokuapp.com/).

 ## Main Purpose